 A few weeks ago I created a wiki for the CETP program in hopes that CETP participants would share experiences and words of wisdom about their homes and schools in Hungary.
 So far few have taken up the cause, and I suspect it has something to do with time.
-Updating a wiki about the place you’ve lived for nearly a year, not to mention working with the MediaWiki interface takes a certain amount of energy.
+Updating a wiki about the place you’ve lived for nearly a year, not to mention working with an unfamiliar interface takes a certain amount of energy.
 In fact, I haven’t even had time to make one about Kaposvár or my school and it was my idea!
 To solve this problem, I endeavored to pass along the burden of typing up all the important information about my school, town, and Hungary to my students, a task that was recently partially completed.

 The idea of a wiki was not new to any of my students.
 When we did state and country reports last semester, many of them handed in entire essays copied longhand from the free encyclopedia, Wikipedia.
 Most of them knew the idea, I doubt, however, that any of them had actually written a wiki before.
 As writers go they were not great, but they could write a wiki and practice never hurts.
 Plus, with a wiki they will have a chance to edit each other and collaborate on the assignment.
 The idea of creating original content on the Internet, however, I suspected was something new to them.

 The wiki lessons constituted a good chunk of time, especially considering I only see each group of students between once and three times a week, it was a six day project, but with homework assignments it could be condensed down to three or four.
 The first day was spent priming the students for the next few weeks.